lalimabhola/Jellyfish-Mania-Game/README.md

 ## Files
 Code folder: contains all JavaScript, HTML, and CSS code
-Images: contains images used to make GIFs in the game
+Images: contains .PNG files, where three GIFs were coded in and the rest of the images were used as stills

 ## Usage
 Click triangular button on top of screen to run the program.